EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 Your weight-based etzMAX may only be operated in time-based-mode (you cannot switch back to weight- or manual-weighing-mode) The Loadcell might be damaged.
 Please contact your Dealer to have the Loadcell replaced! )

 When to add (how many) shims and why?
 In order to reduce the distance between cone and ring burr, the cone burr may be shimmed.
 Adding a shim unter the cone moves the grind range back thus compensating wear over the course of time (which might be sooner in case of very fine grinding).
 Shimming depends on use, coffee and preferences.

 We recommend to add as many shims as necessary but as few as possible.
 Coarse grinding in conjunction with too many shims may lead to jamming.
-LIGHT-cones require a minimum of 0.2mm shims (already installed by manufacturer when adjusting grinders before packing).
+LIGHT-cones (usually) require a minimum of 0.2mm shims (already installed by manufacturer when adjusting grinders before packing).
 After shimming, slowly and while running, turn the macro-ring of your empty and cleaned grinder to 0 - if the movement is being slowed down (with a squealing) before reaching 0, too many shims have been added.